China Rich Girlfriend: Plot

 Kitty Pong and Corinna Ko-Tung, her society consultant, have a problem: no one has seen Kitty's husband, Bernard Tai, in ages.
 There are rumors regarding his disappearance (he's dead, he's incapacitated, he's Kitty's sex slave somewhere in a dungeon) along with their daughter, Giselle.
 Kitty reveals to Corinna where Bernard is hiding: in a small house in Los Angeles while undergoing reconstructive surgery.
-He has dramatically changed from being in California for so long, and Giselle is forced to engage in his new and unfamiliar lifestyle.
+He has dramatically changed his values and lifestyle from being in California for so long, and Giselle is forced to engage in this new and unfamiliar lifestyle.
 Kitty kidnaps her daughter and they escape using Jack Bing's private plane.
 She returns to her lavish house in Singapore with her daughter and reconnects her mother-in-law Carol Tai with her granddaughter, while beginning her lawsuit with Bernard for custody of Giselle.